eusvii/eusvii/README.md

 ## Hi there 👋

+I'm Eme, I like to build software that makes people's lives that little bit easier.

+As of right now I am having a lot of fun with Expo building my dissertation project.
 <!--
 **eusvii/eusvii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.